 Only a comprehensive eye exam can diagnose early signs of AMD1; it is, therefore, imperative that regular eye exams become a part of your health routine as you age.
-In addition to a visual acuity test and dilated eye exam (which allows a view into the back of your eye, including the retina and optical nerve), your doctor may also ask you to look at an Amsler grid (left).
+In addition to a visual acuity test and dilated eye exam (which allows a view into the back of your eye, including the retina and optical nerve), your doctor may also ask you to look at an Amsler grid (above left).
 If the lines in the grid appear wavy, blurry or disappear entirely (right), it may be an indication of central vision loss due to AMD4.

-Wet macular degeneration is usually diagnosed using a fluorescein angiography in which dye is used to visualize and detect any leaking blood vessels5.
+Wet macular degeneration is usually diagnosed using fluorescein angiography in which dye is used to visualize and detect any leaking blood vessels5.

 How is AMD treated?

 Treatments are different depending on the type and stage of AMD.
 In early stages, patients can adopt healthy habits such as exercise, eating healthy, or seeking out smoking cessation assistance.
 Taking these steps towards a healthy lifestyle may help slow the progression in the early stages of the disease5.